 Supervision For activities with students with a medical condition or disability that may impact on safety during the activity, consultation with parents is required prior to allocating supervision to determine the impact of students' medical condition or disability on safety during the activity.
-It is recommended that teacher demonstration be used as the principal teaching strategy for medium and high activities.
-Before the activity, all adult supervisors: must be familiar with the contents of the CARA record must inspect the intended location in order to identify variable risks, hazards and potential dangers.
-V During the activity, all adult supervisors: must be readily identifiable; must closely monitor students with health support needs; must suspend the activity if the conditions become unfavourable. must closely supervise students for the duration of the activity; must comply with control measures from the CARA record and adapt as hazards arise;
+V It is recommended that teacher demonstration be used as the principal teaching strategy for medium and high activities.
+V Before the activity, all adult supervisors: must be familiar with the contents of the CARA record must inspect the intended location in order to identify variable risks, hazards and potential dangers.
+During the activity, all adult supervisors: must be readily identifiable; must closely monitor students with health support needs; must closely supervise students for the duration of the activity; must comply with control measures from the CARA record and adapt as hazards arise; must suspend the activity if the conditions become unfavourable.

-An adult will supervise the open fire pit at all times ensuring no student enters inside the designated space around the fire pit marked with orange cones.
-An adult will supervise the making of the johnny cakes to ensure hygiene measure are implemented.
+An adult will supervise the open fire pit at all times ensuring no student enters the designated space around the fire pit marked with orange cones.
+An adult will supervise the making of the Johnny Cakes to ensure hygiene measures are implemented.
+An adult will add Johnny Cakes to the camp oven and place the camp oven on the fire for cooking and remove it from the fire to check that the Johnny Cakes are cooked.
+A large bucket of water will be positioned near the fire for use if required.